Using the gRPC API#

 Run:

-RUSTFLAGS="-C target-cpu=native" cargo install swh-graph-grpc-server
+RUSTFLAGS="-C target-cpu=native" cargo install --locked swh-graph-grpc-server

 pip3 install swh-graph